huzhengkui/Moscow/docs/tutorial_mist.md

-Also, although retrieving a contract's storage when Remix is using the JavaScript VM is working well, there is still work to be done when Remix is using eth or geth as backend.
+Also, although retrieving a contract's storage when Remix is using the JavaScript VM is working well, there is still work to be done when Remix is using okc or geth as backend.